 In addition to the formula funding, the Government provides specific revenue grants.
-For the three grants listed below, these are forecast to be circa £235,000 in 2020/21.
+For the two grants listed below, these are forecast to be circa £220,000 in 2022/23.

 - Firelink This is for the wide area radio system in England, Wales and Scotland for the fire and rescue service. - New Dimensions This is a grant to cover local costs associated with hosting and maintaining skills associated with national resilience vehicles.
-This grant was reduced from 2017/18. - Transparency Grant This is a grant to cover the costs of providing information on the Authority's website.
+This grant was reduced from 2017/18.

-The total and split of the 2020/21 funding is yet to be received from the MHCLG.
+The total and split of the 2022/23 funding is yet to be received from the DLHC.

-As well as the above, a grant is also received on an ad hoc basis for the Firearms team.
+As well as the above, a grant is also received for the Special Response Team (MTA).
+This is currently circa £54k per annum.